ros-infrastructure/rosdep/doc/pip_and_pep_668.rst

 The string values are not case sensitive.

 rosdep is designed to use ``sudo`` in order to gain root privileges for installation when not run as root.
-If your system's sudo configuration prohibits the passing of environment variables
+If your system's sudo configuration prohibits the passing of environment variables use the :ref:`pip.conf <configure-using-pip.conf>` method below.

+.. _configure-using-pip.conf:

 Configure using pip.conf
 ------------------------